-FIG. 3. (a): Energy vs. quasi-momentum of a finite HL of hexagonal shape with the total of 486 sites (dots) together with the spectrum of the infinite strip geometry [grey lines, same parameters as in Fig. 2(d)].
-The blue (red) dots represent states with less (more) than 95% spatial support on the edge of the lattice (see text for details). (i-iii) show the spatial configuration of the indicated eigenstates. (b) and (c): Excitation dynamics (direction of travel given by the arrows) and the steady state (with defects and dissipation) under the driving of a single atom on the edge (indicated by the star in the leftmost panels) with detuning -2Γ and -10Γ , respectively.
+FIG. 3. (a) Energy vs quasimomentum of a finite HL of hexagonal shape with the total of 486 sites (dots) together with the spectrum of the infinite strip geometry [gray lines, same parameters as in Fig. 2(d)].
+The blue (red) dots represent states with less (more) than 95% spatial support on the edge of the lattice (see text for details). (i)-(iii) show the spatial configuration of the indicated eigenstates. (b) and (c) show the excitation dynamics (direction of travel given by the arrows) and the steady state (with defects and dissipation) under the driving of a single atom on the edge (indicated by the star in the leftmost panels) with detuning $-2\Gamma$ and $-10\Gamma$ , respectively.